roelbertens/scrape_save_search/README.md

 To [upload a nested json](https://cloud.google.com/bigquery/loading-data#loading_nested_and_repeated_json_data) you need a schema of the json file.
 A simple online editor could be used for the basis (for example [jsonschema.net]()), but we needed to do some manual editing on top of that to get it into the schema required by BigQuery.
-Also, it turns out that BigQuery doesn't like our JSON as a list, so you will have to unlist the JSON and just print one record of JSON per row.
+Also, it turns out that BigQuery doesn't like JSON as a list, so make sure you use `.jsonlines` as output file extension from your sraper.
 Check out the schema and sample data in the `data` folder.
 To upload the table do:

 ```
-bq load --source_format=NEWLINE_DELIMITED_JSON --schema=iens_schema.json iens.iens_sample iens_sample.json
+bq load --source_format=NEWLINE_DELIMITED_JSON --schema=iens_schema.json iens.iens_sample iens_sample.jsonlines
 ```

-### To do

-* Ensure that the output of the scraper complies with the BigQuery format: should not be a list
-* Finding my way on how to write data to bigquery from python > needs to be build into container